-Enabled When Enabled, the "Date (of Month)" and "Timer (hh:mm:ss)" fields will appear right below this field.
-You can set the date and time you would like the Soft Power Down (Soft-Off) PC to power-on.
-However, if the system is being accessed by incoming calls or the network (Resume On Ring/LAN) prior to the date and time set in these fields, the system will give priority to the incoming calls or network.
+Enabled When Enabled, you can set the date and time you would like the Soft Power Down (Soft-Off) PC to power-on.
+However, if the system is being accessed by incoming calls or the network (Resume On Ring/LAN) prior to the date and time set in this field, the system will give priority to the incoming calls or network.
+"Date (of Month)" and "Timer (hh:mm:ss)" will appear right below this field.